-Traveling in carpools, our field trip transportation is provided by staff and/or parents who are licensed, insured drivers.
+Field trip transportation is provided either by bus, when available, or by staff and/or parents who are licensed, insured drivers, in their own vehicles, or, at times, in rented vehicles.
 On many outings, parent volunteers will be sought to help transport the children, and to facilitate a safe, fun, and interesting learning experience for all of the students.
 However, it has proven to be in the children's best interest to have the minimum number of adults necessary for the trip, and thus additional parents will not ordinarily accompany the class.

 California law requires children under the age of 8 to be secured in a car seat or booster seat in the back seat.
-Children under the age of 8 who are 4' 9" or taller may be secured by a safety belt in the back seat.
+Children under the age of 8 who are 4'9" or taller may be secured by a safety belt in the back seat.
 If your child still legally requires a car booster seat, please leave one at the learning center on the day of the field trip.